Curriculum by Grade Level (9-12)

 Once students enter high school at Catlin Gabel, interactions between grade-levels expands, both within our academic programs and through community activities.
 These curricular overviews by grade level provide prospective students and families with a general sense of the required coursework that is generally completed within these academic years.

-The ninth grade year opens up new opportunities for all students, as more than a third of the class are newly-enrolled at the school, bringing together diverse experiences and backgrounds that enrich the learning environment and broaden perspectives.
+The ninth grade year opens up new opportunities for all students, as 25 to 30 percent of the class is newly-enrolled at the school, bringing together diverse experiences and backgrounds that enrich the learning environment and broaden perspectives.

-Every student becomes part of an Upper School “C&C,” a group of mixed-grade students and a faculty advisor, that will meet almost every school day for the next four years.
-The group provides support and encouragement to each other as they navigate the challenges and joys of the teenage years.
+Every student becomes part of an Upper School “C&C,” a group of mixed-grade students and a faculty advisor, that will meet regularly (at least three times per week in addition to special activities) during the next four years.
+The group provides community, close connections, support and encouragement to each other as they navigate the challenges and joys of high school.
 The advisor provides guidance and mentorship regarding the academic pathway, and tracks the development of the whole-person—their challenges and accomplishments.

 Ninth Grade Curriculum